zadjii/nebula/README.md

   This is probably the biggest remaining hurdle for a proper nebula implentation.
 The remote needs to be able to authenticate the hosts and issue signed certs for them, in a way that will be trusted by any old browser, without any other system coniguration.

 - [ ] **v0.6 Email Support**
-  Running a mail server is definitely non-trivial
+  Running a mail server is definitely non-trivial, but I think it would be an absolutely perfect application of the technology.
+Imagine, all of the benefits of a webmail client, all while you know that your emails are safe on a device you control, and not subject to the operator being able to scan their contents.

 - [ ] **v0.7 Application Isolation**
   Right now, once you've logged in to a lient application, it has free reign to do whatever it wants to your cloud, including reading and writing all over the entire tree.
 This is obviously *not ideal*.
 Applications need to have permissions only over a subset of the tree, and granting an application access needs to be an explicit action by the user.